johnlayton/howeclose/README.md

 7. No HATEOAS support (which I would add with Spring Hateoas)
 8. Filters are not configurable at runtime
 9. Filters are not definable at runtime
+10. No Gradle (which I would recommend over Maven)

 ## Build and Run